SilvaniaR/plotly_deploy/README.md

-# plotly_deploy
+# Plotly_deploy
-For this challenge we used plotly with javascript coding. this tool with java allow us to create different types of chart for a client who wanted to display the results of her research on a webpage.
+For this chanllenge we utilize Plotly a data visualization tool, to help Roza display the results of her reasearh about the biodiversity of peoples bellybutton.
+We used Java and HTML tied in with plotly to create graphs that show Roza results in a interactive way.